verneleem/graphql-kanban/README.md

 8. Download your .pem certificate from `[Domain]/pem` and save to a local file not in the repo
 9. Open this downloaded .pem file in your favorite text editor (We recommend Visual Studio Code)
 10. Replace all line breaks with the `\n` characters. (e.g. `-----BEGIN CERTIFICATE-----\n...\n...\n-----END CERTIFICATE-----`)
-11. Copy the updated contents of this file and Paste into the last line of `/src/schema.graphql` replacing the value for the key `VerificationKey`
+11. Copy the updated contents of the file from the previous step and Paste into the last line of `/src/schema.graphql` replacing the value for the key `VerificationKey`

 Integrate with Slash GraphQL: